-With temperatures dipping and some forecasters warning that 2015 could bring the coldest winter for over 50 years, it's time to think about how to protect yourself, and your car, for driving during the winter months.
+With temperatures dipping in the first few weeks of 2016, it's time to think about how to protect yourself, and your car, for driving during the winter months.

 WINTER CAR MAINTENANCE

 Winter driving puts an increased strain on both you and your car, so it's important to make sure that everything is in good order.

 A few simple checks can greatly reduce the chance of a breakdown, as well as potentially making your car easier and less stressful to drive in winter ice and snow.

 Fixing something that's relatively inexpensive now, after all, might avoid a much more costly failure in the colder conditions – or prevent you from having to pay a costly recovery fee after becoming stranded somewhere.

 To ensure you don’t fall foul of the conditions, here's our list of recommended winter car maintenance tips.

 The bare essentials

 As a minimum, make sure you have done all your regular checks before winter sets in.
 Check your car's oil level, coolant level, tyre pressures and lights.
 If your car hasn't been serviced for some time, it might be worth getting it done before winter sets in.
 It'll help ensure that everything's in good order before the temperature falls.

 Now's also the time to attend to any mechanical or electrical faults, as they could bring your car grinding to a halt in the worst possible weather.
 Test all of your car's systems as well, as you don't want to find out later that things like your heated rear windscreen have failed.